Faint-Black/toy-assembly-suite/assembler/README.md

 # Assembler
 This turns your input source file of choice into a ROM file that can be executed in the virtual machine or debugger.

-To get accustomed to the syntax, refer to the samples/ directory where there are plenty of source examples, especially "alltokens.txt".
+To get accustomed to the syntax, refer to the samples/ directory where there are plenty of source examples, specially "alltokens.txt".

 ---

 # Internal execution model
 Section reserved for documenting the execution model taking place inside the codebase.

-## First step:
+## 1st step:
 **(input file string) -> (lexed tokens)**

 This is done during the "Lexer" function of the lexer module.